-Source: U.S Bureau of the Census; Virginia Employment Commission

 Russell County seems to have dodged the significant population decreases observed in the rest of the coal-producing region of southwest Virginia.
 The local economy is not as dependent on coal as in Dickenson and Buchanan Counties and residents have more jobs opportunities available within commuting distance in the Tri-Cities area.

-Population projections from the Virginia Employment Commission show that Russell County will continue to see population growth through 2010 of about 0.3% a year.
-For the twenty years thereafter (2010-2030), the county is projected to see continued growth but at rates of approximately 0.26% annually.
+Population projections from the Virginia Employment Commission show that Russell County will continue to see population growth through 2020 of about 0.53% a year.
+For the twenty years thereafter (2030-2040), the county is projected to see continued growth but at rates of approximately 0.81% annually.

-As of the census of 2000, there were 30,308 people, 11,789 households, and 8,818 families residing in the county.
-That calculates to a population density of 63.9/mi².
-There are 13,191 housing units with a vacancy rate of 10.8%.
+According to the United States Census Bureau American Community Survey Estimates of 2020, there were 25,781 people, 13,536 households residing in the county.
+That calculates to a population density of 61/mi².

-The racial makeup of the county is 96.1% White, 3.1% Black or African American, and 0.8% from other races.
-The average household consists of 2.44 persons and the average family size is 2.87 persons.
+The racial makeup of the county is 97.6% White, 1.1% Black or African American, and 2.7% from other races.
+The average household consists of 2.46 persons.

 In the county, the population spread is not far from the Virginia average.
-The 2000 Census shows that 5.4% of the population is under 5 years old, 21.2 % is under the age of 18, and 13.3% of the population is 65 years of age or older.
-The median age is 38.7 years.
+The 2014 United States Census Bureau Estimates shows that 5.2% of the population is under 5 years old, 10.69 % is under the age of 19, and 8.37% of the population is 65 years of age or older.
+The median age is 43.6 years.

-The median income for a household in the county is $31,491, and the median income for a family is $26,834.
-The per capita income for the county is $14,863 with 16.3% of the population living below the poverty line.
+The median income for a household in the county is $39,758, and the median income for a family is $21,605.
+The per capita income for the county is $21,605 with 16.2% of the population living below the poverty line.
 These figures are slightly higher than the averages in the rest of the planning district.